Perfect Turkey in an Electric Roaster Oven

 photo by anniesnomsblog

 - Ready In:

-- Take the insert pan out of the roaster and pre-heat the roaster to it's highest setting (on mine it's 450, but 500 if your oven goes that high).
+- Take the insert pan out of the roaster and pre-heat the roaster to its highest setting.
+On mine it's 450, but use 500 if your oven goes that high.

 - Do not wash the turkey!
 The USDA says that washing it could cause a spread of salmonella poisoning.
 Sprinkle salt in the cavities.
 Stuff if desired.
-Don’t pre-stuff your turkey.
-Mix and stuff ingredients immediately before roasting.
-Stuff lightly and loose.
-Allow ¾ cup stuffing per pound of turkey.
-(Tossing in a few pieces of cut fruit or herbs is not considered 'stuffing.'
+Don’t pre-stuff your turkey; mix and stuff ingredients immediately before roasting.
+Tossing in a few pieces of cut fruit or herbs is not considered 'stuffing.'
 Stuffing usually means filling up the cavity with about ¾ cup stuffing per pound of turkey.

 - Roast at highest setting for 30 minutes.
 The butter/oil, seasonings and the searing time will make the skin beautifully browned and perfect!

 - After 30 minutes, turn the oven temperature down to 325.

 - The turkey will self-baste if you do not lift the lid, so you don't have to baste it every 20 minutes like you do in your conventional oven.
 DO NOT LIFT LID during cooking time!
 Lifting the lid will increase cooking time because roaster ovens lose their heat unlike regular ovens.
 I've read that roaster ovens effectively 'steam' the turkey making the meat come out -- well, steamed.
 This is not true as you will find out.
 Similar to the roasted chickens you can get at your supermarket, the bird will come out moist and perfectly roasted.
 Why do you think they call it a Roaster Oven?.